tingyus995/LSGAN/readme.md

 ![Samples of generated images at epoch 15.](samples/e_15.png)

 ## Latent Explorer
 A GUI latent explorer written with PySide2.
+[Demo Video](https://youtu.be/K0CKCfcNfm0)
 ![Screenshot of the latent explorer](samples/explorer.png)